We never have enough time for testing, so let’s just write the test first.

 Q4 – Contains system qualities testing to verify the system meets its Nonfunctional Requirements (NFRs), as exhibited in part by Enablers tests.
 They are typically supported by a suite of automated testing tools, such as load and performance, designed specifically for this purpose.
 Since any system changes can violate conformance with NFRs, they must be run continuously, or at least whenever is reasonably practical.

 Quadrants 1 and 2 test the functionality of the system.
 When these tests are developed before the code is committed, that is described as Test-First.
 These methods include both test-driven development (TDD) and acceptance test-driven development (ATDD).
 Both use test automation to support continuous integration, team velocity, and development effectiveness.
-Quadrants 1 and 2 are described below; Quadrants 3 and 4 are described in the companion articles Releases and Nonfunctional Requirements, respectively.
+Quadrants 1 and 2 are described below; Quadrants 3 and 4 are described in the companion articles Release on Demand and Nonfunctional Requirements, respectively.

 Test-Driven (Test-First) Development

 Beck and others have defined a set of XP practices described under the umbrella label of test-driven development, or TDD.
 As described below, the focus is on writing the unit test before the code:

 - Write the test first.
 Writing the test first ensures that the developer understands the required behavior of the new code.

 - Run the test and watch it fail.
 Because there is no code to be tested yet, this may seem silly initially, but it accomplishes two useful objectives: It tests the test itself and any harnesses that hold the test in place.
 It also illustrates how the system will fail if the code is incorrect.